craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Equipment.md

 #### Beartrap
 Medium, X Action Cost (UNPACK > PLACE > PREP I > PREP II)

 PREP I: You begin to prepare the Beartrap.
 Make a Manipulation Skill Check.
-If the result is less than 8,
+If the result is less than 6, you fail to prepare the trap, and take 1d4 Slashing Damage in the process.
+If the result is equal to or greater than 10, continue.

+PREP II: You finish preparing the Beartrap.
+Make a Manipulation Skill Check.
+If the result is less than 8, you fail to prepare the trap, and take 2d4 Slashing Damage in the process.
+If the result is equal to or greater than 12, continue.

 #### Caltrops
 #### Hand Grenade